Rikj000/MoniGoMani/Documentation/Docs-MGM-Hurry.md

 ### Virtual Environment
 ---

-It's adviced to use a dedicated environment for this project.
+It's adviced to use an isolated environment for this project.
 (Probably each project) Using `pipenv` makes this super easy.

 ```bash
 brew install pipenv
 ```

->Install pip packages from Pipfile
+>Install pip packages from Pipfile in isolated environment

 ```bash
 pipenv install -d  # -d to install dev dependencies also
 ```